S. Darius and S. Girėnas Airport: Military use

 The airport suffered heavily during World War II.
-On June 22, 1941, Luftwaffe on the ground destroyed most of Red Army aircraft, stationed in Aleksotas Airfield.
+On June 22, 1941, Luftwaffe on the ground destroyed most of the Red Army aircraft, stationed at Aleksotas Airfield.
 Airport infrastructure suffered major damage in July 1944 during the battle for Kaunas.
 Retreating Wehrmacht destroyed most of the hangars, and heavily damaged runway and taxiways.

-In 1940-1941 and in 1944-1991 it was used as a Soviet (1991-1993 - Russian) airbase, in 1941-1944 as a German Luftwaffe base.
-Soviet Air Force used Aleksotas Airport as military transport and military helicopter base, with stationed Mil Mi-2, Mil Mi-6 and Mil Mi-8 helicopters prior to its full withdrawal in August 1993.
+In 1940-1941 and in 1944-1991, it was used as a Soviet (1991-1993 - Russian) airbase and in 1941-1944 as a German Luftwaffe base.
+The Soviet Air Force used Aleksotas Airport as a military transport and military helicopter base, with stationed Mil Mi-2, Mil Mi-6 and Mil Mi-8 helicopters prior to its full withdrawal in August 1993.

 On May 20, 2016, Lithuanian Air Force moved its Second Search and Rescue post (three helicopter landing areas, one helicopter on constant duty) from Freda Airfield (Kaunas Aviation Plant airfield, EYKG) to Aleksotas Airport.

 Civil air communication

 The civil air communication was started by the German airlines in 1921.
 Initially the mail and passenger line Königsberg-Kaunas was served by Lloyd Luftdienst, Danziger Luftdienst, Danziger Luftpost.
 German-Soviet airline Deruluft airline opened regular service Königsberg-Kaunas-Smolensk-Moscow in May 1922.
 This was later expanded to the route Berlin-Danzig-Königsberg-Kaunas-Smolensk-Moscow.
-In 1923-1925 Latvian airline Latvijas Gaisa Satiksmes AS operated Königsberg-Kaunas-Riga-Tallinn-Helsinki route, with the latter being closed in 1925 due to low profitability and withdrawal of Latvian government subsidies. in 1938 - 1939 Polish airline LOT operated flights on the route Warsaw-Kaunas-Riga, for Autumn season an extension to Helsinki was planned, however it did not happen due to the outbreak of World War II.
+In 1923-1925, Latvian airline Latvijas Gaisa Satiksmes AS operated Königsberg-Kaunas-Riga-Tallinn-Helsinki route, with the latter being closed in 1925 due to low profitability and withdrawal of Latvian government subsidies.
+In 1938 - 1939, Polish airline LOT operated flights on the route Warsaw-Kaunas-Riga.
+For Autumn season, an extension to Helsinki was planned; however, it did not happen due to the outbreak of World War II.

-In 1931 the first passenger terminal was built, it was destroyed during World War II.
+In 1931, the first passenger terminal was built; it was destroyed during World War II.
 A new Terminal was built in the 1970s..

 The airport runway underwent a major reconstruction in 2018.

-Aleksotas airport was the base of the first Lithuanian airline: the carrier "Lietuvos oro linijos" was founded in 1938, when Lithuanian government ordered two British-built twin engine six-seat planes Percival Q 6 Petrel.
+Aleksotas Airport was the base of the first Lithuanian airline; the carrier "Lietuvos oro linijos" was founded in 1938, when the Lithuanian government ordered two British-built twin engine six-seat planes Percival Q 6 Petrel.
 The planes were registered LY-SOA and LY-SOB and, commemorating the national trans-Atlantic heroes, were respectively named "Steponas Darius" and "Stasys Girėnas".
 The first Lithuanian civil airline was inaugurated on 5 September 1938 with domestic flights from Kaunas (the country's provisional capital at that time) to the coastal resort of Palanga.
-Later in 1939 Lietuvos oro linijos launched international flights to Riga (Latvia).
+Later in 1939, Lietuvos oro linijos launched international flights to Riga (Latvia).